MooVC/MooVC.Architecture/README.md

 - Changed Architecture.Ddd.Ensure.ReferenceIsOfType so that it now returns the tested reference.
 - Changed Architecture.Ddd.ReferenceExtensions.ToTyped now accepts and validates a nullable reference.
 - Changed Architecture.Ddd.ReferenceExtensions.ToTyped now accepts and validates a nullable reference.
+- Changed Architecture.Ddd.Services.CoordinatedOperationHandler so that it now inherits from Architecture.Ddd.Services.CoordinatedContextHandler;
 - Changed Architecture.Ddd.SignedVersion so that the custom formatted string retutned when ToString is invoked now takes account of the empty state.
 - Changed Architecture.Ddd.SignedVersion so that it can now be implicitly cast to its constituent parts (Number, Signature).
 - Changed to target NET 6 in addition to NET 5 and NET Standard 2.1.